 Required Skills and Experience

-- Advanced university level degree (Master’s degree or equivalent) in social studies, education, law, criminology, or business administration.
+- Advanced university level degree (Master’s degree or equivalent) in communication, social studies, law, criminology, or business administration.

 Language: Fluency in any UN (preferably English) and national language of the duty station.

 Other Skills: Up-to-date knowledge and practical experience of United Nations programme, policies and guidelines are desirable.

 Interested candidates should apply online through the website by clicking on the Apply for this button.
 The system will prompt you to upload a CV on the next page.

 Please note that instead of a CV you’re required to download the UNDP Personnel History Form (P11) from the following link by clicking HERE Complete it and upload when prompted.

 Applications without a fully completed P11 form will not be considered.
 Only applicants that are shortlisted will be contacted.

 The system will only allow for one attachment.

 UNDP is committed to achieving workforce diversity in terms of gender, nationality and culture.
 Individuals from minority groups, indigenous groups and persons with disabilities are equally encouraged to apply.
 All applications will be treated with the strictest confidence.